-Smoothies are one of the easiest ways to sneak in more of all the iron-rich goodness that your baby can’t stand (and in case you’re wondering, we’re talking about actual smoothies, not icees like last time).
+Smoothies are one of the easiest ways to sneak in more of all the iron-rich goodness that your baby can’t stand.

 Create a smoothie mix that is filled with bananas, strawberries, and mangos- whatever it is that your little one DOES like- and then gradually add in the ingredients they are less fond of.

 In particular, spinach, baked sweet potato, and white beans will add a lot of iron without affecting the taste and texture TOO much (Source).
 A good mix with the blender will help ensure that everything is mixed evenly.
 Add a little more with each recipe, until you find a balance your baby will tolerate.

 Add Baby Cereal to EVERYTHING